-- El-Hazard: This is how Jinnai uncovers the location of the Forbidden Isle, which was known to only the three priestesses of Mt.
+- El-Hazard: The Magnificent World: This is how Jinnai uncovers the location of the Forbidden Isle, which was known to only the three priestesses of Mt.
 Moldune.
 Solution: get them to show him where it was.

 - This is exactly how the Blue Guardians found the Resistance's hideout in Rave Master.

-- Parodied in Dracula Dead And Loving It.
-The heroes have Reinfield released so that they may follow him to his masters lair.
+- Parodied in Dracula: Dead and Loving It.
+The heroes have Renfield released so that they may follow him to his master's lair.
 Fortunately, while he's smart enough to realize that his release is a trap, he isn't smart enough to throw them off his trail.
 He attempts a few moves... within the space of about ten square feet, before declaring that he lost them and heading straight for Dracula.

 Van Helsing: Gentlemen, we are in luck.